justindujardin/mathy/website/docs/examples/swarm_solver.md

 ## Evaluation

-So, after all that work we can finally test and see how well the swarm is able to solve the problems we input.
+So, after all that work, we can finally test and see how well the swarm can solve the problems we input.
 Let's give it a go!

-> It's important to remember that the environment we've chosen only has a certain set of rules, so problems that rely on other rules to solve will not work here.
+> It's essential to remember that our chosen environment only has a specific set of rules, so problems that rely on other rules to solve will not work here.

-Let's recall which rules are available in the environment, and solve a few problems:
+Let's recall which rules are available in the environment and solve a few problems:

 ```python